americanexpress/fetchye/README.md

 ### Custom Fetcher

 Custom fetchers allow for creating reusable data fetching logic for specific APIs or custom needs.
-They also allow for accepting a centrally provided `fetchClient` but wrapping that client on a per `useFetchye` request basis.
+They allow for a centrally provided `fetchClient` which wraps that client on a per `useFetchye` request basis.

 ```jsx
 import React from 'react';